Q. Why are people who live in motels considered to be homeless? They have a roof over their heads, don’t they?

 A. Contrary to popular belief, the majority of individuals and families living in motels are quite simply the working poor.
 They are not accepting aid and do have jobs–minimum wage jobs which do not generate the income necessary to pay current Southern California apartment rents.

 Q. Why don’t they move somewhere less expensive?

 A. First of all, it is nearly impossible for anyone making minimum wage to find affordable housing anywhere in the country.
-More importantly, Orange County’s economy is driven by minimum wage jobs, thousands of them.
+More importantly, Orange County, California’s economy is driven by minimum wage jobs, thousands of them.
 These workers hold jobs at retail stores, convenience stores, gas stations, offices, warehouses, amusement parks, sports stadiums, hotels, big box stores, strip shopping centers, malls, etc., Our economy would collapse without these workers.
 We need them in this county.

 Q. How to people end up in the motels?